-The error term of estimated equation is found to be stationary, which implies that these variables are co-integrated.
+The error term of estimated equation is found to be stationary [I(0)], which implies that these variables are co-integrated.
 In other words, a significant long-run relationship exists between these variables during 1974-2006.
-While, equation (1) for the full sample could pass only cumulative sum (CUSUM) test for stability (Figure 1), it failed to clear cumulative sum square (CUSUM Square) and Chow break-point tests, the latter test suggests structural break in 1991 (Table 3).
-This is an important finding in contrast to the earlier studies on the subject and suggests that financial reforms significantly contributed to structural changes in money demand function.
-When government started borrowing on market-based interest rate through auction of government securities, residents were allowed to open foreign currency deposits.
-Moreover, at least one state owned bank was privatized and new private banks were issued licenses for business.
-Increasing use of technology (ATM, debit cards, credit cards, etc.) further augmented these structural changes through altering the cash preferences of the firms and households.
+While, Equation-1 for the full sample could pass only cumulative Sum (CUSUM) test for stability (Figure 1), it failed to clear cumulative sum square (CUSUM Square) and Chow break-point tests, the latter test suggests structural break in 1991 (Table 3).
+This is an important finding in contrast with the earlier studies on the subject and suggests that financial reforms significantly contributed in structural changes in money demand function, when government started borrowing on market-based interest rate through auction of government securities, residents were allowed to open foreign currency deposits as well as at least one state owned bank was privatized and new private banks were issued licenses for business.
+Increasing use of technology (ATM, debit cards, credit cards etc) further augmented these structural changes through altering the cash preferences of the firms and households.